-From Missoula’s own Missoula Art Museum and Montana Museum of Arts and Culture, to Tippet Rise outside of Bozeman, to Sculpture in the Wild in Lincoln, to arts venues in urban and rural settings throughout Montana, the treasure state has increasingly become a state of artistic treasures.
-In his illustrated presentation to City Club Missoula, Dr. Rafael Chacón will document the remarkable resurgence of the arts in our community and state in recent years, how that came to be, and what it means for Montana and Montanans.
+Montana has increasingly become a state of artistic treasures, from Missoula’s own Missoula Art Museum and Montana Museum of Arts and Culture, to Tippet Rise outside of Bozeman, to Sculpture in the Wild in Lincoln, to many other arts venues in urban and rural settings.
+In his presentation to City Club Missoula, Dr. Rafael Chacón will document the remarkable resurgence of the arts in our community and state, how that came to be, and what it means for Montana and Montanans.

-Dr. Rafael Chacón is the Bruce and Suzanne Crocker Director of the Montana Museum of Art and Culture at the University of Montana.
-Prior to his appointment, on January 1, 2019, he was Professor of Art History & Criticism in the School of Art at UM, where he taught for 25 years.
+Chacón is the Bruce and Suzanne Crocker Director of the Montana Museum of Art and Culture at the University of Montana.
+Before his appointment to that post in January, he was Professor of Art History & Criticism in the School of Art at UM, where he taught for 25 years.
 He holds a bachelor’s degree in art from Wabash College and his master’s and doctorate in art history with honors from the University of Chicago.
-A specialist on Renaissance and Baroque art, Dr. Chacón continues to teach, lecture, and publish on a range of topics in art history and criticism.
+A specialist on Renaissance and Baroque art, Chacón continues to teach, lecture, and publish on a range of topics in art history and criticism.

 All this and live Christmas music, too!